Diploma in International Maritime Arbitration (April 2025)

 Overview

-Ciarb’s Diploma in International Maritime Arbitration is a practical course given by experienced practitioners in the field, ideal to introduce you to the world of international maritime arbitration.
-This is not an academic course.
-It is designed to be a practical guide, taught by top maritime practitioners.
+Ciarb’s Diploma in International Maritime Arbitration is a practical course delivered by experienced practitioners in the field, ideal to introduce you to the world of international maritime arbitration.

-The course aims to provide candidates with a detailed knowledge of the procedural elements of an international maritime arbitration, as practiced in the most commonly used maritime centres, using legislation based on the English Arbitration Act 1996 and the United Nations Commission on International Trade Law (UNCITRAL) Model Law, together with the London Maritime Arbitrators’ Association (LMAA) Terms, the UNCITRAL Arbitration Rules and other maritime arbitration rules, to enable them understand and participate in such proceedings.
+The Diploma provides you with a detailed knowledge of the procedural elements of an international maritime arbitration, as practiced in the most commonly used maritime centres, using legislation based on the English Arbitration Act 1996 and the United Nations Commission on International Trade Law (UNCITRAL) Model Law, together with the London Maritime Arbitrators’ Association (LMAA) Terms, the UNCITRAL Arbitration Rules and other maritime arbitration rules.

 George Lambrou